Building relationships with women in your congregation as a pastors wife.

 For most people, it can be a welcome problem, but for senior pastors’ wives, it can be a headache.
-Building relationships with women in your congregation requires wisdom.
+Building relationships with women in your congregation often raises some red flags and yellow lights of caution.
+And, it should.

-Sometimes, you have people you just “click” with, but in your role you can’t really let that be your only qualifier.
-If you do, you’ll alienate some women and that could create hurt feelings.
-You don’t want that.
+Sometimes, you have people you just “click” with, but in your role you can’t really let their church membership be your only qualifier.
+If you do, you’ll alienate some women who could really bless your life.

 I, however, asked around and here are a few common reasons people want to be friends with their pastors’ wives: